Dear Meredith Community:

-If you feel moved to take action, ways to show support could include donating to reputable international relief organizations, volunteering with local organizations, or writing to your elected representatives to share your concerns.
-And you can pray for a peaceful and quick resolution.
+In times of tragedy, many are driven to take action.
+I encourage members of our community to support the people of Haiti and Afghanistan in ways that resonate with you, which could include donating to reputable international relief organizations, volunteering with local refugee support groups, or writing to your elected representatives to share your concerns.
 Students may also want to consider becoming involved in the Meredith International Association and our Refugee and Immigrant Club.

-If global conflict or strain, in these countries and others, impacts you or your family, I encourage you to use your Meredith resources.
-Students who need support are encouraged to make use of the professional resources available here at Meredith, including the Office of International Programs, the Diversity, Equity and Inclusion (DEI) office, Counseling Center, Chaplain, and Dean of Students staff.
+If global conflict or strain, in these countries and others, is having an impact on you or your family, I encourage you to reach out to your Meredith resources.
+Students who need support are encouraged to make use of the professional resources available here at Meredith, including the Office of International Programs, Counseling Center, Chaplain, and Dean of Students staff.
 Our Human Resources office and the Chaplain can also serve as resources for employees.